Notargets/gocfd/README.md

 ### Run without graphics:
 me@home:bash# gocfd 1D
 ```
+### Updates (Nov 24 2020):
+The 2D Euler solver now works!
+Yay!

+I've tested the Isentropic Vortex case successfully using a Lax flux and a Riemann BC backed by an analytic solution at the boundaries.
+Unlike the DG solver based on integration in Westhaven, et al, this solver is not stable when using a Dirichlet (fixed) BC set directly to the analytic solution, so the Riemann solution suppresses unstable waves at the boundary.
+I haven't calculated error yet, but it's clear that as we increase the solver order, the solution gets much more resolved with lower undershoots, so it appears as though a convergence study will show super convergence, as expected.

+The solver is stable with CFL = 1 using the RK3 SSP time advancement scheme.
+I'll plan to do a formal stability analysis later, but all looks good!

 ### Updates (Nov 20 2020):
 Graphics :-D
 Very happy to see the first [avs renderings of the 2D density!](images/render-mesh-isentropic-vortex-initial-zoom-7.PNG) This is a 7-th order mesh, zoomed in on the center of the initial solution for the isentropic vortex.